AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

    You can also download the package via the direct link listed in the [AEM Forms releases](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) article.

-1. After the package is installed, you are prompted to restart the AEM instance. **Do not immediately stop the server.** Before stopping the AEM Forms server, wait until the ServiceEvent REGISTERED and ServiceEvent UNREGISTERED messages stop appearing in the `[AEM-Installation-Directory]/crx-quickstart/logs/error`.log file and the log is stable.
+1. After the package is installed, you are prompted to restart the AEM instance. **Do not immediately stop the server.** Before stopping the AEM Forms Server, wait until the ServiceEvent REGISTERED and ServiceEvent UNREGISTERED messages stop appearing in the `[AEM-Installation-Directory]/crx-quickstart/logs/error`.log file and the log is stable.

 ## Post-installation configurations {#post-installation-configurations}